Bob Gaiters

-He was drafted by the Denver Broncos in the 1961 American Football League Draft and by the New York Giants in the 1961 NFL Draft.
+Gaiters was drafted by the Denver Broncos in the 1961 American Football League draft and by the New York Giants in the 1961 NFL draft.
 He played two seasons in the NFL, spending time with the Giants and San Francisco 49ers.
 Gaiters spent the 1963 season with the Broncos of the AFL.
 He then played for the Hamilton Tiger-Cats of the Canadian Football League in 1964.

 Gaiters finished his career in the Continental Football League where he played for the Newark Bears in 1965, the Hartford Charter Oaks in 1966 and the Orange County Ramblers in 1967.

+Gaiters died on January 5, 2024, at the age of 85.